 By air – Air France offers flights from Charles de Gaulle or Orly to Rennes, Quimper, Brest, Lorient, Saint Brieuc.
 Flights are also available from London to Rennes, Brest and Dinard.

 By boat – Brittany Ferries offers many options to travel from Ireland or the United Kingdom to Brittany.

-As a major supplier of France's vegetables and seafood, Brittany rewards visitors with hearty, fresh fare from the earth and the sea, and with its famous crepes filled with sweets like chocolate or fresh jams, savory mushrooms, cheese or eggs.
+As a major supplier of France’s vegetables and seafood, the region rewards visitors with hearty, fresh fare from the earth and the sea, and with its famous crepes filled with sweets like chocolate or fresh jams, savory mushrooms, cheese or eggs.

 Brittany is identified as being a full gastronomic region.
 This wasn’t always the case; in the past the region’s cuisine did not get a lot of acclaim.

 Kind of hard to believe that was ever true with all of the award-winning chefs in the region, the amazing seafood, and the fantastic bistros that dot the landscape.

 Here Brittany excels, with abundant oysters (particularly the meaty ones from Belon and Cancale), shrimp, crayfish, crab and scallops.
 Atlantic lobster is also a mainstay of Breton menus, prepared in a cream sauce or grilled.